Rinchu93/cgal/Guidelines/Testing.md

 If you pass `-N` to the ctest command line, CTest will make a dry-run: it will *display* the list of all tests that it will launch, instead of launching them.
 You can pass both the options `-N -V` to see at the same time the command lines CTest will use.

 ### Example
 Here is an example of a partial test of Mesh_3 (a fix of all tests and examples having `features` in their names), that is run at the root of the build directory `$HOME/Git/cgal/build`.
-The options used at:
+The options used are:
 - `-j3` to run three jobs in parallel,
 - `-L Mesh_3` to run only tests with the *label* `Mesh_3`
 - `-R features` to restrict further the list of test cases to those having `features` in their names